Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 With the dataset prepared, the next step involves training the Faster R-CNN model.
 The model is initialized with a ResNet-50 backbone, pre-trained on the COCO dataset.
 This initialization leverages transfer learning, allowing the model to benefit from features learned on a large and diverse dataset.
 The final layer of the model is modified to output predictions for the nine classes in our dataset (eight chocolate types plus the background class).
 Also, an optimizer is required to update the model parameters based on the computed gradients during backpropagation.
 For this, the Stochastic Gradient Descent (SGD) optimizer was used with a learning rate of 0.005, momentum of 0.9, and weight decay of 0.0005.
 These hyperparameters are chosen to balance the speed of convergence with the stability of the training process.

-To dynamically adjust the learning rate during training, a learning rate scheduler is employed.
+A learning rate scheduler is employed to adjust the learning rate dynamically during training.
 The scheduler reduces the learning rate by a factor of 0.1 every three epochs, allowing the model to fine-tune its weights more precisely in later stages of training.

 The training loop iterates over the dataset for a specified number of epochs.
 During each epoch, the model is trained on the training set and evaluated on the validation set.
 Key steps in the training loop include: